 “Copernicus took us out of the centre of the solar system; we now need to take ourselves out of the centre of the biosphere” - John Thackara

-The Frugal Design Lab explores grass roots innovations, craft communities, small-scale industry, old and new technologies and new ways of making.
+The Frugal Design DESIS Lab has evolved over the last 10 years exploring several ideas –grass roots innovations, craft communities, small-scale industry, old and new technologies and new ways of making.
 Through projects and workshops, we interact with a variety of people and organizations and we seek to question and refine the way we design things today.

 Natural Fibers Lab

 Natural fibers has traditionally been associated with the crafts sector and small-scale production using hands or hand tools.
 However, in recent times there has been many examples of this resource, which is often mistaken as waste, being used as an alternative to industrial metals and plastics.
 Examples of this are the Areca sheath plates that have replaced plastic and paper plates, Mushroom mycelium that has replaced thermocol in packaging, Bamboo floorboards and many other such examples.

 Historically, just like how plastics have been accepted as a material option for products that were traditionally made of metal would it be possible to substitute plastics with natural fibers in many applications over a period?

 How might it be possible to add value to locally available plant fibers and plant fiber waste by minimizing non-renewable energy consuming processes in product design and manufacture?